Pohutukawa - the New Zealand Christmas Tree...

 I thought I would share these photos I took yesterday,

-from the beautiful pohutukawa needles that covers the ground under the trees.
+Created by the beautiful pohutukawa needles that cover the ground under the trees.

 The Pohutukawa is a native tree that is known as the New Zealand Christmas tree.